g20090279/A-Collection-of-Cheat-Sheets/cheat_sheet_complex_derivative.md

 One of the reasons for using complex numbers is the *fundamental theorem of algebra*:

-> A polynomial of degree n has exactly the n complex roots.
+> A polynomial of degree n has exactly n complex roots.

 The significant difference of the complex derivative of a complex analytic function compared to the differentiation of real calculus is that the infinity has two directions, the real axis and the imaginary axis.
 This is a very strong condition!